Types of Freshwater Turtles

 Now let's turn to the yellow-bellied slider, also called Trachemys scripta scripta.
 This turtle is also from areas between Mexico and the US and is not difficult to find in the market.

 This species adapts fairly easily to domestic life, but if abandoned it can become an invasive species.
 That is why you must be very careful if you can no longer look after it, making sure that someone can accept it into their home, you must never leave a pet to their own devices.
+Learn more about their care on our article how to care for a yellow-bellied slider.

 Now we have the Cumberland slider or Trachemys scripta troosti.
 They come from the US, particularly Tennessee and Kentucky.